joarp/mlfs-book/docs/air-quality/index.md

 {% include air-quality.html %}

 ## Norrland county
 Predictions for sensors in Norrland county will be added here as soon as historical daily average measurements of PM2.5 are available.
-In the meantime, have a look at predictions for Nordland and Troms county in Norway where all cencors with available historical daily average measurements have been added.
+In the meantime, have a look at predictions for Nordland and Troms county in Norway where all sensors with available historical daily average measurements in the two regions have been added.

 ## Nordland county (Norway)